 The functionalities that you embed in your website should be customer-driven and suit their needs.
 Rather than including features because they are ‘nice to have’, monitor how users navigate your website and integrate features that will make their browsing and purchasing experiences easier.

 For example, you might include a FAQ page, customer feedback form, social media integrations, or chatbots depending on your target consumers and their expectations.
+Platforms such as SendPulse enable businesses to integrate a web chat tool and chatbot functionality, allowing brands to respond to user behavior and inquiries in real time.

 3. Perform Keyword Research